Cheapest Car Insurance for New Drivers in Texas (2026)

 Cheapest car insurance for new Texas drivers

 Experts typically recommend purchasing a full-coverage policy when you have a teenage driver.
-Full-coverage policies can help protect you against damage to your car and damage to other vehicles, property, and people.
+Full-coverage policies can help cover damage to your car as well as damage your teen causes to other vehicles, property, and people.

 You might consider liability-only coverage if the vehicle’s value is extremely low and you need the cheapest auto insurance.
 To save money, consider adding your teen driver to an existing policy instead of getting them their own policy.